-Horse lovers – and kids – will want to make the journey 6 km north to Lithuania’s only horse museum, in the tiny village of Niūronys.
-Set out as a traditional farmstead, the museum displays black-and-white photos of horse-drawn transport in Vilnius alongside a fine collection of horse-drawn fire engines, carriages, and taxis.
+Horse lovers – and kids – will want to make the journey 6 km north to Lithuania’s only horse museum in the tiny village of Niūronys.
+Set out as a traditional farmstead, the museum displays black-and-white photos of horse-drawn transport in Vilnius alongside an excellent collection of horse-drawn fire engines, carriages, and taxis.
 Horse and carriage rides are available (€1.50).
 Moreover, there’s a playground for bipedal fun.
 By the way, two buses daily (€0.70, 20 minutes) connect Niūronys with Anykščiai.

 Do not miss the opportunity to ride a horse!